 Moving to Vernon, BC from Edmonton – Justin Jackson’s story

-Justin Jackson is a business owner who’s lived in the Vernon area for 5 years.
+Justin Jackson is a business owner who’s lived in the Vernon area since 2012.

 Where are you originally from?

 I moved here from Edmonton, Alberta.
-I’d lived in that area my whole life, so moving to the Okanagan was a big change!
+I’d lived in Alberta my whole life, so moving to the Okanagan was a big change!

 There were other concerns too.
 When I moved here, I was working remotely as a Product Manager for a software company.
 I was worried that if I lost that job, I wouldn’t have any other options (locally).
 Besides Disney Interactive, there wasn’t a lot of tech in the area.

 What helped you overcome those worries?

 When I came to check out Vernon, I reached out to Kevin Poole (Manager of Economic Development for Vernon).
 He took me out for lunch and introduced me to Kazia Mullin who was organizing some local tech events.